swampopus/flightpath/flightpath/README.txt

 (http://www.ulm.edu) in 2006, and has been in continuous use ever since.

-The decision to release the code as open source occured in 2011.
+The decision to release the code as open source (GNU GPLv3) occured in 2011.

-While the project is now contributed to by a community of developers, the original ULM development team were as follows:
+While the project is now contributed to by a community of developers, the original ULM development team from 2006 were as follows:

 Richard Peacock - Primary developer
 Joe Mansour - Mainframe/Banner coordinator
 Joann Perrer - Degree and course data coordinator

-The "classic" theme was created by Paul Gullette, with the original banner graphic designed by Rob Glaze.
+The "classic" theme, seen in FlightPath 1x - 4x, was created by Paul Gullette, with the original "feather" banner graphic designed by Rob Glaze.

 Some icons used by FlightPath are part of the Silk icon set, and licensed under the Creative Commons Attribution 3.0 License.